View Shane Sullivan's Obituary on TheDay.com and share memories

 |

-Gales Ferry - Shane Patrick Sullivan, 27, of Gales Ferry died unexpectedly Wednesday, May 15, 2019.
-He was born November 16, 1991, in Norwich to Michael P. and Lynn Kotulsky Sullivan.
-Shane is a graduate of Ledyard High School.
+Gales Ferry - Shane Patrick Sullivan, 27, of Gales Ferry passed away unexpectedly Wednesday, May 15, 2019.
+He was born Nov.
+16, 1991, in Norwich the beloved son of Michael P. and Lynn A. Kotulsky Sullivan.

+Shane was charming, charismatic, and always larger than life.
+He will be dearly missed by all those whom he touched in life, and his love will live on through us all.

+Besides his parents, Shane is survived by two brothers, Brendan Sullivan and Michael Sullivan; and his grandmother, Jean Kotulsky.
+He was preceded in death by his brother, Colin Sullivan.

-Visitation 6 p.m. to 8 p.m.
-Tuesday, May 21, 2019, at the Byles New London Memorial Home, 99 Huntington Street, New London.
-A Mass of Christian Burial Noon Wednesday at Our Lady of Lourdes Catholic Church, 1650 CT Route 12 in Gales Ferry, burial at Avery Stoddard Cemetery.
+Visitation will be from 6 to 8 p.m.
+Tuesday, May 21, 2019, at the Byles Memorial Home in New London.
+A Mass of Christian Burial will be at 12 p.m.
+Wednesday at Our Lady of Lourdes Catholic Church in Gales Ferry, burial at Avery Stoddard Cemetery.
 For more information and directions, please visit www.byles.com.
-A complete obituary will appear in an upcoming edition of The Day.